aakkssqq/MaxAccount/README.md

 Video 3 Distinct: https://youtu.be/di4gc2Thi44

+Video 4 and after recording are in progress.

 Some of the essential use case files will be uploaded to the folder "UseCase" of this repository.